curatimeXai/cpr-chatbot/README.md

 ## Development
 **Disclaimer:** you python version needs to be one of the followings to develop the chatbot: `3.8`, `3.9`, `3.10`.

+Use the `docker-compose.dev.yml` instead of the regular docker compose when developing.
+It opens the database to develop the analytics website locally and start an `adminer` instance to easily check the database.

+Example commands:
+`docker compose -f docker-compose.dev.yml up -d` `docker compose -f docker-compose.dev.yml down`

 ### Environment preparation
 **Global environment:**
 - Clone the repository: `git clone https://github.com/curatimeXai/cpr-chatbot.git`.